-Profits Tax Return, Supplementary Form to Profits Tax Return and Other Form
+Profits Tax Return and Supplementary Form to Profits Tax Return

-If you carry on a trade, profession or business in form of a corporation, partnership business or if a non-resident person is chargeable to profits tax in your name, you should complete the Profits Tax return, any required supplementary forms and other forms (IR1478, IR1481 and IR1482) and file to the Inland Revenue Department (IRD) by the due date.
-This article will give you details on Profits Tax returns, the supplementary forms and other forms.
+If you carry on a trade, profession or business in form of a corporation, partnership business or if a non-resident person is chargeable to profits tax in your name, you should complete the Profits Tax Return and any required supplementary forms and file to the Inland Revenue Department (IRD) by the due date.
+This article will give you details on Profits Tax Returns and the supplementary forms.

 Types of Profits Tax Returns